Kay13051976/Thailand-guiding-light-second/README.md

 ## User Stories ##
  ### As a first time user ###
 - Admin
-  - As an admin, I want to be able to manage approved user account settings, suspension, and delete.
+  - As an admin, I need the ability to adjust user account settings, suspend accounts, or delete them as required.
+  - As an admin, I require a user-friendly interface on my admin homepage that allows for easy management of comments.
-  - As an admin, I want to access detailed analytics on user engagement, content popularity, and platform performance to inform decision-making and improve user experience.
+  - As an admin, I require access to detailed analytics on user engagement, content popularity, and overall platform performance to guide decision-making and enhance the user experience.
-  - As an admin, I want to receive automated alerts and notifications for critical events such as system outages, policy violations, or user-reported emergencies.
+  - As an admin, I need to receive automated notifications for critical events, including system outages, policy violations, or user-reported emergencies, to ensure prompt response and management.
-  - As an admin, I want to track and investigate all the data like posts, comments, likes, and shares.
+  - As an admin, I want the capability to monitor and review all
+  user-generated data such as posts, comments, likes, and shares for compliance and quality control.
 - First time user
   - As a First Time Visitor, I want to quickly understand the app's primary purpose so that I can learn more about how to get benefit from this app.
   - As a First Time Visitor, I want to navigate through the app to find the content easily.